 Senior Essay

 The senior essay for economics majors is optional.
-However, the senior essay is required for consideration for Distinction in the Major.
+However, the senior essay is required for consideration for Distinction in the Major (grade A- or A required).
 Most students who write a senior essay find it immensely rewarding and consider it one of their best experiences at Yale.

 See below for a guide written by thesis writers in the class of 2023.

 There are no page requirements or formatting requirements for senior essays in economics.
-Advice regarding bibliographies, graphs, etc. should be given by your advisor.
 Generally, essays run about 30 pages.

 Senior essay writers may receive a maximum of $500 for legitimate research expenses, provided the student has made a good-faith effort to obtain funding from Yale College.
 There are many funding opportunities available for research which can be found here: https://funding.yale.edu/find-funding/class-year#toc2.
 Funding requests are reviewed on a case-by-case basis and must be approved by the DUS and Chair.

-NOTE: Students must take two econometrics courses (or ECON 135 plus one econometrics course) in order to write a senior essay.
+IMPORTANT: Students must take two econometrics courses (or ECON 2135 plus one econometrics course) in order to write a senior essay.
 The second econometrics course can be taken Cr/D/F for the purposes of the senior essay (but in this case it will not count toward the major requirements).
 The second econometrics course can be taken in the fall of senior year.
+The econometrics courses that qualify are only ECON 1117, 2123 and 2136, in addition to 4000-level applied econometrics courses (ECON 4419, 4438 and 4439).
+You must indicate your econometrics courses on your prospectus form.***

 Senior Essay Types